GoCardless Merchant Agreement

 - implement adequate technical and organisational measures to protect against the unauthorised loss, disclosure or destruction of or damage to such Personal Data; and

 - process such Personal Data solely in accordance with the other Party’s instructions.

-- You represent and warrant that you have provided appropriate notice to, and obtained consent from, any Customer whose Personal Data you supply to GoCardless, in accordance with the Data Protection Act 1998.
+- You represent and warrant that you have provided appropriate notice to, and obtained consent from, any Customer whose Personal Data you supply to GoCardless, in accordance with the Data Protection Law.
 GoCardless is not responsible for any consequences resulting from your failure to provide notice or receive consent from such individuals or for you providing outdated, incomplete, or inaccurate information.